From Swachh Bharat, noteban to Ganga and Digital India: Govt schemes enter NCERT textbooks

 Chapter 6 of the Class 6 Geography book reads: “Healthy mind lives in healthy body and for a healthy body clean environment particularly clean water, air and hygienic surroundings are pre-requisites.
 Swachh Bharat Mission, a government of India programme aims to achieve all these for people.”
 This chapter is on the major landforms of the Earth such as mountains, plateau and the plains.
 The reference to the NDA-II government’s cleanliness mission has been added to a section titled ‘Landforms and the People’.

-ALSO READ | New icons in NCERT books: Bajirao to Maharana Prata
+Also read | New icons in NCERT books: Bajirao to Maharana Prata

 That apart, Swachh Bharat Mission also makes an appearance in the chapter titled ‘Garbage In, Garbage Out’ of the Class 6 science book, in the chapter on urban administration in political science book for Class 6 students and chapter 18 on waste water treatment in the Class 7 science textbook.